holepunchto/blind-peer-router/README.md

 3. If the key already has an assignment, the stored peers are returned.
 4. Otherwise the service picks the closest peers by XOR distance, stores the assignment in HyperDB, and returns the peer keys.

-### Current limitations (POC)
+### L limitations

-- **Fixed peer set**: Blind peers must be passed at startup.
-There is no dynamic registration or discovery — the operator must manually add/remove peers by restarting the service.
-- **Single writer**: Only one instance writes to the database.
-No multi-indexer / Autobase support yet.
-- **No health checks**: The service does not verify that configured blind peers are online or healthy before assigning them.
-- **No rebalancing**: If a blind peer goes down, existing assignments to it are not migrated.
-- **Best-effort persistence in interval mode**: when using periodic flushes, recent assignments may be lost on unclean shutdown.
+- **Best-effort persistence in interval mode**: we use periodic flushes, so recent assignments may be lost on unclean shutdown.

 ## CLI